Información de perfil

 Intercambio cultural y oportunidades de aprendizaje

-We’re juggling a mix of projects at the moment—establishing gardens, processing firewood, doing small building and repair jobs, and preparing for spring planting.
-Alongside that, there’s a steady rhythm of cleanup work: clearing rubbish, collecting scrap metal and organic debris, and bringing old houses and outdoor spaces back into use.
-It’s hands-on, varied, and satisfying work that is exclusively non-for-profit and in service to the community and volunteers.
-We do not operate a business and are focused on self-reliance and providing as much of our own food and land-based supplies as possible, so you can come feeling confident that your much appreciated contribution will be going towards co-creating a beautiful examplary communal situation.
-Most tasks are done together, with plenty of opportunity to learn, share skills, and enjoy the process.
-There’s also occasional help with sheep and animal care depending on the season and your interest.
-We would not ask for more than 2 to 4 hours of side-by-side contribution per day, 5 days per week, hopefully leaving volunteers with plenty of time to enjoy the serenity of the farm, connect with others through fun activities, or go visiting the nearby rivers, beaches, mountains, or town.
+We do not operate a business and are focused on self-reliance and providing as much of our own food and land-based supplies as possible, so you can come feeling confident that your much appreciated contribution will be going towards co-creating a beautiful exemplary communal situation.
+Most tasks are done together, with plenty of opportunity to learn, share skills, and laugh and enjoy the process.
+There’s also occasional help with sheep, cows, and animal care depending on the season and your interest.

 Idiomas hablados